- About Wayne

 The most harmless and kindest woman I have known.
 You’re also the cuddliest and the easiest going, lovable woman.
 I couldn't fault you with anything, Chris.
 The perfect soundboard and listening ear when I needed it most.
 If I were to think of an angel, you’d be my next thought.

 My dear, wonderful friend...
 This evening, I learned of your passing last month, and I have spent the evening remembering you fondly.
 I have also tried to recall a moment when you were angry or cross, and I have no recollection of you ever being anything but smiling and a joy to be with.
 You cared for me, listened and were a terrific surrogate Mother.
 As is still the case with Liz, I will miss you, a lot.

 10 December 2015

 Dave, there’s a handful of people that I considered I fancied to the point of fell in love with – and you were the first.
 Your straight-acting had me going from the start.
-You haven’t been there for me on so many occasions you almost don’t deserve a mention.
+You haven’t been there for me on so many occasions, you almost don’t deserve a mention.
 But then again, you do.
-Because I grew up in to the scene with you.
-The introduction of my gay lifestyle was with you and you took me places and introduced me to sessions of sex that were and are still unique.
-I’m glad you chose David as a long-term boyfriend – you and I wouldn’t have lasted as long despite your opinion in 2000… we are both too much alike.
+Because I grew up on the scene with you.
+The introduction of my gay lifestyle was with you, and you took me places and introduced me to sessions of sex that were and are still unique.
+I’m glad you chose David as a long-term boyfriend – you and I wouldn’t have lasted as long, despite your opinion in 2000… we are both too much alike.

 I know I haven't exactly been by your side for 2003, but I hope that our phone calls together went part of the way to you surviving a very difficult time.